Hulitt History, Family Crest & Coats of Arms

 Early Origins of the Hulitt family

-The surname Hulitt was first found in Yorkshire where Johannes Houlet et uxor ejus and Adam Howlot et Agnes uxor were listed in the Yorkshire Poll Tax Rolls of 1379.
+The surname Hulitt was first found in Yorkshire where early English rolls provide us a glimpse of the spelling variations used through Medieval times.
+Johannes Houlet et uxor ejus and Adam Howlot et Agnes uxor were listed in the Yorkshire Poll Tax Rolls of 1379.
 Roger filius Hulot was also listed in Yorkshire in another early census.

 Hulitt Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Hulitt are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Hulitt include Howlett, Howlet, Hullett and others.

 Early Notables of the Hulitt family (pre 1700)

 Outstanding amongst the family at this time was John Howlet (1548-1589), English Jesuit, "born in the county of Rutland in 1548.
 He entered at Exeter College, Oxford, in 1564, and graduated B.A. in 1566, becoming a fellow.
 He went abroad in 1570 with the permission of his college, intending to travel to Rome, but, entering the college of Douay in the same year, he was in 1571 received into the order of Jesus at Louvain.
 At Douay he was a contemporary of Campion, and studied theology.
 He afterwards taught many different subjects, chiefly at Douay.
 In 1587 he proceeded to Poland...